tensorflow/rust/README.md

 1. `git clone --recurse-submodules https://github.com/tensorflow/tensorflow`
 1. `cd tensorflow`
 1. `./configure`
-1. `bazel build -c opt --jobs=1 tensorflow:libtensorflow_c.so`
+1. `bazel build -c opt --jobs=1 tensorflow:libtensorflow.so`

-   If you are building TensorFlow version 0.9.0 or earlier, use `libtensorflow.so` instead of `libtensorflow_c.so`.

    Using --jobs=1 is recommended unless you have a lot of RAM, because TensorFlow's build is very memory intensive.

-Copy $TENSORFLOW_SRC/bazel-bin/tensorflow/libtensorflow_c.so to /usr/local/lib.
+Copy $TENSORFLOW_SRC/bazel-bin/tensorflow/libtensorflow.so to /usr/local/lib.
 If this is not possible, add $TENSORFLOW_SRC/bazel-bin/tensorflow to LD_LIBRARY_PATH.

-If you are building TensorFlow version 0.9.0 or earlier, use
-$TENSORFLOW_SRC/bazel-bin/tensorflow/libtensorflow.so instead.

 You may need to run `ldconfig` to reset `ld`'s cache after copying libtensorflow.so.